 We’ve already mentioned that Phineas and Ferb will crossover with the “new to Disney ownership” property Star Wars, but what else was revealed at the Phineas and Ferb Panel at the San Diego Comic-Con?

 The San Diego Comic-Con gets a bad rap, especially from those who attend it (or at least try to) each and every year.
 Despite what you may have read, the Con is much more than press releases from movie studios and not showering.
 If you mapped the hobbies/areas-of-interest covered by SDCC, you would have a 52-dimensional Venn diagram that Grant Morrison would describe as “too convoluted to wrap my head around”.
 Somewhere in that diagram is what you are into, whoever you are.
-If you want to camp out all night to see a preview of Twilight, fine (although you might be a little late), but let me show you what else there is to see at the Con, after the jump.
+If you want to camp out all night to see a preview of Twilight, fine (although you

 What would Usagi Yojimbo have been like if it were one of the original titles launched by Image Comics, alongside Spawn, Savage Dragon, and Youngblood?
 If that question blows your mind (in a good way), then have I got the answer for you!
 Take a ride with the funny animals from the 1990’s that didn’t live in the sewers.
 And discover once and for all “Who let the dogs out?”